 I, personally, have a hard time being a fan of the Spin and Win.
-“Why?” you ask among your hundreds of credits that earned by simply pushing a button, so aptly named “spin.”
+“Why?” you ask among your hundreds of credits that were earned by simply pushing a button, so aptly named “Spin.”
 Perhaps you already know the reason based on my sarcastic tone.

 The truth is, I’m exactly like those old people who complain about “kids these days.”
 I remember starting from zero and playing island after island to earn my credits, anxiously anticipating the next opportunity to be able to cash them in for that cool special effect I had my eye on.